mirnaayman/ML-project-mirna/README.md

+# 💼 Machine_Project: Salary Predictor Web App

+A Flask web application that predicts whether a job has a **high salary** based on key job-related features.

+---

 ## 🚀 Overview

 This project leverages machine learning techniques and a user-friendly web interface to classify job postings as offering either a **high salary** or **not high salary**.
 It integrates end-to-end functionality from data preprocessing to model deployment using Flask.